-Ready to discover everything you want to know about the basic sentence “Bonne année”?
+Get ready to find out all the things you want to know about the basic sentence “Bonne année”.

-To be clear, it includes a complete explanation of what it is and how to use it in a normal conversation with an audio example.
-And also the cool stuff we sprinkled like slow pronunciation audio, dialogue example, synonyms and more!
+Are included a full guide of what it is and how you can use it in a dialogue with an audio example.
+And because we care about you, we also added some useful things like slow pronunciation audio, dialogue example and more!

 The literal meaning is: